ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 monitors for a production cluster.
-Ceph monitors use PAXOS to establish consensus about the master cluster map, which requires a majority of monitors running to establish a quorum for consensus about the cluster map (e.g., 1; 3 out of 5; 4 out of 6; etc.).
+Ceph monitors use PAXOS to establish consensus about the master cluster map, which requires a majority of monitors running to establish a quorum for consensus about the cluster map (e.g., 1; 2 out of 3; 3 out of 4 or 5; 4 out of 6; etc.).

-Since monitors are light-weight, it is possible to run them on the same host as an OSD; however, we recommend running them on separate hosts.
+Since monitors are light-weight, it is possible to run them on the same host as an OSD; however, we recommend running them on separate hosts, because fsync issues with the kernel may impair performance.

-.. important:: A *majority* of monitors in your cluster must be able to reach each other in order to establish a quorum.
+.. note:: A *majority* of monitors in your cluster must be able to reach each other in order to establish a quorum.

 Deploy your Hardware